top of page

 1. Anxiety & Depression

 Hypnosis helps with regulating the nervous system, thought restructuring, mental rehearsal of desired actions and behaviours and creating hope for the client.
 These techniques can be used with anxious thoughts and low mood in general but also specifically with medical procedures.
 Clients find they can approach specific situations in a calm and positive state, lowering anticipatory anxiety and improving tolerance.
+I am also able to work with people who have experienced trauma using a variety of science-backed approaches.

 Managing Phobias (Needles, Scans, Hospitals)